Ranjhalli

 Ranjhalli is a village panchayat near the river bank of Rushikulya and located at heart of the Ganjam district.
 It has population of nearly about 2,400 with 700 families (as per the 2011 census).
 Most residents are farmers and labourers.

 History

-From the very beginning this village has been established with only 2 streets named Kama Sahi & Bada Danda Sahi.
-And took year after year to expand.
-The main cause of expanding and establishment was its much fertilized land and availability of water for farming and cultivation.
-Due to well communication among nearby cities this Village came to front view of Purushottampur Block.
+The village started with only 2 streets, named Kama Sahi & Bada Danda Sahi and has continued to expand.
+The main cause of expanding and establishment was its much fertile land and availability of water for farming.
+Due to communication connections with nearby cities, this village came to front view of Purushottampur Block.
 And now it has been a major Grama Panchayat in this Block.